401 Kingsway rezoning application

 This building will shade the nearby elementary school, which is contrary to the Broadway Plan.
 Why is this even contemplated?
 And why does the city diagram not even show the school?
 I am opposed to this rezoning.

-BrianPalmquist asked 5 days ago
+BrianPalmquist asked about 2 months ago

 As per the Solar Access section of the Broadway Plan, shadow limits are outlined as: ‘Proposed new development should not create new shadow impact on parks and public school yards from the spring to fall equinoxes between 10AM and 4PM.’
 As part of the rezoning submission process, staff review the proposed shadowing in accordance with this requirement.

-Page last updated: 25 Feb 2026, 08:10 AM
+Page last updated: 11 Mar 2026, 08:50 AM